A/B Testing

 What is an A/A test and why does it matter?

 An A/A test sends equal traffic to two identical variants.
 It should show no significant difference.
-If it does, your testing infrastructure is broken — the randomization algorithm is biased or tracking fires differently on each variant.
+If it does, your testing infrastructure is broken.
+The randomization algorithm is biased or tracking fires differently on each variant.
 Run an A/A test before launching any major test program.

 Mario Kuren